10 Science-Backed Tips To Support Your Fertility

 1. Ditch the birth control.

-This one is obvious.
-If you want to get pregnant, stop doing or taking anything that’s deliberately preventing that from happening.
-But how far in advance should you stop taking birth control pills if you want to get pregnant?
+This one is fairly obvious—but you might be wondering how far in advance you should stop hormonal birth control if you want to get pregnant.
 Do you need to wait to TTC (try to conceive) until the drugs are officially out of your system?
 According to the Cleveland Clinic,nope.
 Since the hormones will be out of your system in a matter of days, you can begin TTC right away.

 2. Know your window.